BtoB

 The LNG opportunity is ripe, as many of the traditional challenges associated with exploiting LNG discoveries are gradually being removed.

 New technologies have cut the costs of processing and transport, enabling operators to sell the fuel at attractive prices to customers thousands of kilometers away.
-Floating production units (FLNG) offer flexibility, while floating storage and regasification units (FSRUs) operating as terminals enable producers to move gas to market quickly in countries with little existing infrastructure.
+Floating production units (FLNG) offer flexibility, while floating storage and regasification units (FSRUs) operating as terminals enable producers to move gas to market quickly in countries with little existing infrastructure, as has been the case of late due to recent developments in Europe.
 And large gas carriers lower the cost of transport.
 The rapid yet safe development of these technologies has been made possible with the support of classification societies such as Bureau Veritas.

 Yet many infrastructure challenges still remain, if offshore operators are to capitalize on demand for LNG.